htogta/ok/SPECIFICATION.md

 instruction, stopping the machine.
 This way, uninitialized values in ROM (zeroes, by default) will halt execution.

-If bit `b` is 1, pop the top byte on the stack before executing the opcode.
-If that top byte is zero, skip the current instruction.
+If bit `b` is 1, the opcode's arguments are popped, and then a single-byte boolean flag is popped afterwards.
+If that flag byte is zero, the opcode's arguments are restored to the stack (minus the flag byte), and the opcode is skipped.

 `a` is the variable argument byte counter, taking values from 1 to 4.